nivb52/datepicker-react/README.md

-## React js LIGHTWEIGHT Datepicker
+## LIGHTWEIGHT Datepicker for React js

 ### Custom designed calendar component :
 * Pictures are at the design folder